 As a child, some of the first Hollywood depictions of farmers I saw were laid-back, cheerful, straw-chewing guys who preferred the newspaper to the TV and whose idea of “business” was the bank on Main Street.
 The nearest farm to our house may as well have been a thousand miles away, as I had no accurate understanding of what it meant to farm for a living.

 That’s changed over the years, and I’ve gained a huge appreciation for the weighty business decisions farmers are forced to tackle every day.
-They aren’t playing in the dirt; they’re literally trying to provide for their families, send their kids to college, and finance combines that cost more than my home.
-The much bigger farmers spend even more of their time managing millions of dollars worth of farmland, equipment, inputs, and employees.
+They’re literally working to provide for their families (and others’), send their kids to college, and finance equipment that costs more than most people realize.

-Farms aren’t just tracts of land.
-In most cases they are someone’s business and source of income.
-Of the over 2 million farms across America, “about 97 percent of U.S. farms are operated by families – individuals, family partnerships or family corporations.” (source) We shouldn’t be surprised, then, that bookkeeping terms like accounts payable/receivable, assets and liabilities, invoicing, and payroll are part of the modern farmer’s lexicon.
+Of the over 2 million farms across America, “about 97 percent of U.S. farms are operated by families – individuals, family partnerships or family corporations.”
+As with most other business owners, bookkeeping terms like accounts payable/receivable, assets and liabilities, invoicing, and payroll are part of the modern farmer’s lexicon.

 Because of this, I’ve learned that successful marketing to ag growers includes things like: